-To celebrate the festive period, we commission a designer to create a Christmas tree for the Museum's Grand Entrance.
+Every year to celebrate the festive period, we commission a designer to create a Christmas tree for the Museum's Grand Entrance.
 These unique installations range from lavishly decorated real trees to hand-crafted twists on the tradition.
-Relive the magic of V&A Christmas trees past and discover 2016's tree, designed by StudioXAG.
+Relive the magic of V&A Christmas trees past and discover 2017's 'Singing Tree', created by set designer Es Devlin.

 Set designer Es Devlin is known for the kinetic illuminated stage sculptures she creates in collaboration with the Royal Opera House and National Theatre, and with leading artists and performers including Beyonce, Kanye West and Adele.
 Created specially for the V&A, her new installation, the Singing Tree was brought to life via machine learning and thousands of words collected from the public.

 Throughout the Christmas season, visitors were invited to contribute a word.
 These words were transformed into an audio-visual carol, illuminating the Christmas tree, accompanied by an interactive choir of human and synthesised voices.

 Find out how the tree was made and hear designer Es Devlin talk about her inspiration for the project:

 The Singing Tree was created in collaboration with video designer Luke Halls, creative technologist Ross Goodwin, creative studio Sunshine and music & sound collective Res.Lab.
 With thanks to PRG UK for the projection equipment and Yamaha for the sound system.
 Powered by disguise.